monchopena/bdunk/_posts/2012-12-22-twiki-nginx.markdown

-Date: 22 Dec 2012
+---
+layout: post
+title:  "TWiki on Nginx"
+date:   2012-12-22 00:00:00 +0200
-Categories: development
+categories: development nginx
-Summary: TWiki on Nginx a little HOWTO
+summary: TWiki on Nginx a little HOWTO
-Read more: Show me more

-# TWiki on Nginx
+---

 I like [Twiki][twiki] and I love [Nginx][nginx].
 Can they work together?
 Yes they can.